Just about everyone has either made or seen paper kites at some stage in their lives.

 Also read about flying kites in the 1950s, if you are in the mood for more history.
 The article is by a guest writer who was there!

 Glenn Davison is an eco-artist and workshop leader who has been featured on HGTV as a New England Craftsman.
-He is the editor of the books, "Kites in the Classroom," "How to Fly a Kite," and the "Guide to Building Miniature Kites."
+He is the editor of the books "Kites in the Classroom," "How to Fly a Kite," and the "Guide to Building Miniature Kites."
 And there have been a few more since!

 Anthony Thyssen was a systems programmer with Griffith University in Brisbane, Australia.
-In his spare time, Anthony has tinkered long-term with single-line kites and kite messengers.
+In his spare time, Anthony has tinkered long term with single-line kites and kite messengers.
 Consequently, he has built up an extensive website of useful kite-making and kite-related information.
 His impressively old site is also a fascinating portal into other people's resources on kites and kite-related activities.
 In times past, Anthony has been a newsletter editor and webmaster for the Queensland Kite Flyers Society.

-A question that people often ask is Who invented the kite?
+A question that people often ask is who invented the kite.
 Since almost all kites over 200 years old no longer exist, finding the answer comes down to careful research of ancient documents.

-Making a kite starts with choosing which kind of design you to want to build!
+Making a kite starts with choosing which kind of design you to want to build.
 There's a fair amount of choice available on this site—just check out the Kite Making section up there in the menu!

-Are you interested in some history on how kites spread throughout the non-western world, centuries before they became popular in the West?
-The very first kites flew in China, thousands of years ago.
+Are you interested in some history on how kites spread throughout the non-Western world,

 At some early stage, the idea spread to Japan and Korea as well.
 Eventually, paper kites were to be found in Southeast Asia too, and the spread continued down the Malay Peninsula.
-We're still talking 2000 years ago at this point!
+We're still talking 2,000 years ago at this point!
 Hopping from island to island in people's canoes, the simple single-line kite idea then continued to move through Indonesia, Melanesia, and Polynesia.
 Bark took the place of paper in these kites.
 Come to think of it, there's actually an Australian native tree called the paperbark!

 Near the end of this chain of countries lies Australia, where I'm typing this right now.
 No doubt, we got our first paper kites from English settlers and possibly convicts in the 18th century.
 The original aboriginal population had a number of remarkable inventions, but as far as I know, they didn't fly kites.

 In more recent times, kite flyers over here have been influenced by the kite-flying activities of our Asian neighbors.
-These countries are just a few hours away by air, to the northwest.
+These countries are just a few hours away by air to the northwest.

 Now, for something completely different, see the photo.
 It's another look at the MBK Minimum Sled, made from a single sheet of copier paper, with folds acting as spars!